mewalter/SponsorEval/README.md

 # SponsorEval
-creates word files to e-mail to sponsors
+Uses either groupwithnames or canvas to create word files with text to e-mail to sponsors